-Source: Zenith, "Programmatic Marketing Forecasts 2019," Nov 19, 2019 (includes search and social)
+Source: Zenith, "Programmatic Marketing Forecasts 2019," Nov 19, 2019

 The shift in spend towards programmatic is outpacing the increases in overall marketing spend, which means that programmatic is getting a bigger slice of the ad spend pie.
-As the medium continues to evolve, consequently, organizations must be nimble and frequently revise their approach.
-As one international digital executive said, "As technology and data evolves, the ability of programmatic continues to evolve.
+And the medium continues to evolve; consequently, organizations must be nimble and frequently revise their approach.
+As one global digital executive said, "As technology and data evolves, the ability of programmatic continues to evolve.
 Where we were two years ago looks very different from today and will look very different two years from now."